How to Write and Format a White Paper: The Definitive Guide

 Choose an accurate title

 A good title is essential.
-It should clearly indicate what the reader will learn from the white paper.
-It should also be enticing.
+It should clearly indicate what the reader will learn from the white paper and be enticing.

 Bland title example: